geier/pycarddav/doc/usage.rst

 Usage
 -----
-*pyCardDAV* consists of three scripts, *pycardsyncr* which is used to sync the local database with the server, *pc_query* to interact with the local database and *pycard-import* to import email addresses from mutt.
+*pyCardDAV* consists of three scripts, *pycardsyncer* which is used to sync the local database with the server, *pc_query* to interact with the local database and *pycard-import* to import email addresses from mutt.